Photo by MikeRMoore / Shutterstock

 When you book a flight, you probably consider things like which airline offers the best fares, the largest amount of legroom, and the biggest seats in economy.
 But above all else, whether or not an airline can get you to your destination on time probably matters the most to you.

-The national airline of Indonesia, Garuda Indonesia, took the top spot overall with its flights arriving on time 91.6 percent of the time, while Fuji Dream Airlines and Panama’s Copa Airlines came in second and third, respectively.
-Even though Qatar Airways was recently named the world’s best airline of 2019 by Skytrax, it only earned four stars in the rankings.
+The national airline of Indonesia, Garuda Indonesia, took the top spot overall with its flights arriving on time 95.01 percent of the time in 2019, while Panama’s Copa Airlines and Japan’s low-cost Skymark Airlines came in second and third, respectively.
+(Hawaiian ranked 4th overall and Delta came in 14th.)
+Even though Qatar Airways was recently named the world’s best airline of 2019 by Skytrax, the data shows that its flights were only on time 80.32 percent of the time in 2019.

-Here’s how each of the 13 U.S.-based carriers scored in the most recent report:
+Here’s how each of the nine major U.S.-based carriers scored in OAG’s most recent report:

 See the full list of ratings at OAG.com.